-Youth-camps: Various programs are offered to participants including all-day camps for youth during the school year, all-day and part day summer camps, sports camps, and horseback camps.
+Youth-camps: Various programs are offered to participants including all-day camps for youth during the school year, all-day and summer camps, and sports camps.
 The Association also offers summer day camp activities in natural surroundings at its Bar-Y camp in Versailles, KY.

 Youth/Teen Programs: Programs include youth instructional sports designed to enhance the skills of the respective sport and to promote the development of health and fitness, cooperation, safety, and respect for others.
-Such programs include basketball, T-ball, football, soccer, volleyball, cheerleading, and YMCA youth sports leagues that emphasize equal participation for all versus winning and losing.
-Teen focused programs include leadership coaching through the Black Achievers program and youth advisory councils.
+Such programs include basketball, T-ball, football, soccer, volleyball, and YMCA youth sports leagues that emphasize equal participation for all versus winning and losing.
+Teen focused programs include leadership coaching through the Black Achievers program.